Program guide

 Boston Co-Purchasing Housing Pilot Program

-Amount: Eligible households earning up to 100% of AMI may receive up to $50,000.
-Eligible households earning up to 135% of AMI may receive up to $35,000.
+Amount: Eligible households earning up to 100% of AMI may receive up to $50,000, and eligible households earning between 101% and 135% of AMI may receive up to $35,000.
+Current official guidelines also describe the zero-percent deferred loan as covering up to 50% of lender-required down payment, reasonable closing costs, and first-mortgage principal subsidy assistance within those caps.

 First-time buyer: Required